G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Experiments

-\textbf{Correspondence metric.} Gaussian-to-point correspondence depends on the distance metric and the neighborhood size $k$.
-Euclidean distance ignores the anisotropy of splats and yields unstable matches near object boundaries.
-Mahalanobis distance leverages the covariance $\boldsymbol{\Sigma}$ to form tighter, more reliable matches.
-As shown in \cref{tab:8}, a moderate neighborhood ($k=20$) offers the best trade-off (78.4 mIoU, 92.5 OA).
+\textbf{Correspondence Metric.} Gaussian-to-Point correspondence depends on the distance metric and the neighborhood size $k$.
+Euclidean distance ignores the anisotropy of splats and may lead to unreliable matches near object boundaries.
+Mahalanobis~\cite{Mahalanobis} distance leverages the covariance $\boldsymbol{\Sigma}$ to form tighter, more reliable matches.
+As shown in \cref{tab:10}, a moderate neighborhood ($k=20$) offers the best trade-off (78.4 mIoU).
 Smaller $k$ is noisy, whereas larger $k$ oversmooths labels.
-These results support covariance-aware matching as the default in G2P.
+These results support covariance-aware (Mahalanobis) matching as the default in G2P, confirming the benefit of exploiting Gaussian anisotropy.